Fabinistere/yml_dialog/README.md

 ## Example

-For the moment, [download assets here](https://cloud.disroot.org/s/NtTonGcxpeyjkwp), clone the repo, extract the assets in the root of the repo and run `cargo run --example complete_example`
+For the moment, [download assets here](https://cloud.disroot.org/s/NtTonGcxpeyjkwp): disroot's cloud, clone the repo, extract the assets in the root of the repo and run `cargo run --example complete_example`

 ## Contribute